 6. Go to the hospital.
 Even if you think you're fine, you should be checked for hidden injuries.
 In addition, seeing a doctor documents your injuries for the insurance company.
 This is important if you'd like to be compensated for your medical expenses.

 7. Schedule a consultation with an auto accident lawyer.
 If the other driver is found, the attorney will help you get compensation from his insurance company.
 If he's not found, your attorney will look for other sources of compensation for your medical expenses, lost wages, and property damage.

 You may feel abandoned and helpless following a hit and run crash, but you're not alone.
 Taking these steps can help you regain a sense of control and may even help in your financial recovery.

 How Kansas City Accident Injury Attorneys Can Help

 Trying to go it alone following a hit and run is often a mistake.
-Connect with us through the link on this page to get started.
+Contact us online or call us directly at 888.348.2616.
 We are here to help you get what you deserve.